In our store

 Think Alouds help students learn to monitor their thinking as they read an assigned passage.
 Students are directed by a series of questions which they think about and answer aloud while reading.
 This process reveals how much they understand a text.
 As students become more adept at this technique they learn to generate their own questions to guide comprehension.

-Teachers begin by modeling this strategy.
+Begin by modeling this strategy.
 Model your thinking as you read.
 Do this at points in the text that may be confusing for students (new vocabulary, unusual sentence construction).
 Then introduce the assigned text and discuss the purpose of the Think Aloud strategy.
-The teacher then develops the set of questions to support thinking aloud (see examples below).
+Then develop the set of questions to support thinking aloud (see examples below).

 1. What do I know about this topic?